imthenachoman/How-To-Secure-A-Linux-Server/README.md

 ### Pre/Post Installation

 - If you're opening ports on your router so you can access your server from the outside, disable the port forwarding until your system is up and secured.
-- Unless you're doing everything physically connected to your server, you'll need SSH access so be sure it is installed.
+- Unless you're doing everything physically connected to your server, you'll need remote access so be sure SSH works.
-- Be sure to keep your system up-to-date (i.e. `sudo apt update && sudo apt upgrade` on Debian based systems)
+- Be sure to keep your system up-to-date (i.e. `sudo apt update && sudo apt upgrade` on Debian based systems).
 - <a name="post-install"></a>At some point, like maybe right after configuring [SSH public/private keys](#ssh-publicprivate-keys), make sure you perform any tasks specific to your setup like:
   - configuring network
-  - configuring mount points in `/etc/fstab` (like [mounting `/tmp` in RAM using `tmpfs`](#mount-tmp-in-ram-using-tmpfs))
+  - configuring mount points in `/etc/fstab`
   - creating the initial user accounts
   - etc...
 - Your server will need to be able to send e-mails so you can get important security alerts.
-If you're not setting up a mail server check [Configure Gmail as MTA](#configure-gmail-as-mta).
+If you're not setting up a mail server check [Configure Gmail as MTA](#ns-configure-gmail-as-mta).

 ([Table of Contents](#table-of-contents))

-### Important Advice For Using This Guide
+### Other Important Notes

 - This guide is being written and tested on Debian.
 Most things below should work on other distributions.
 If you find something that does not, please [contact me](#contacting-me).
 The main thing that separates each distribution will be its package management system.
 Since I use Debian, I will provide the appropriate `apt` commands that should work on all [Debian based distributions](https://www.debian.org/derivatives/).
 If someone is willing to [provide](#contributing) the respective commands for other distributions, I will add them.
 - File paths and settings also may differ slightly -- check with your distribution's documentation if you have issues.